CameronFlores/zumo-maze/README.md

 # zumo-maze

+## Links
+Incase of mislinks all milestones are at https://www.youtube.com/channel/UCrdvNWfjYOvKtk3ze1h3ghQ

 ## Milestones
 - [x] Milestone 1- Create your own code that moves the Zumo at least 4 feet
 - [x] Milestone 2- Get the Zumo to follow a line on the floor for at least 4 feet